Baikonur Cosmodrome

 What orbits can Baikonur reach?

 At 45.9200°N, Baikonur's minimum achievable inclination is 45.9° (due-east launch).
 The ISS at 51.6° is reachable with a dogleg manoeuvre.
-Sun-synchronous orbits (~97°) are particularly efficient from this high latitude.
+Sun-synchronous orbits (around 97°) are particularly efficient from this high latitude.
 The site can reach orbits between roughly 46° and 98° inclination.

 Can I watch launches from Baikonur?